Q&A About Short Term Medical Insurance Plans

 Do all companies sell STM?

-No. While there are many health insurance companies, very few offer STM plans.
+No. While there are many health insurance companies, very few offer short term health insurance plans.
 The largest marketers of STM include United Health, The IHC Group, Pivot Health, National General and other regional companies.
 There is no ‘marketplace’ for all STM plans, but eHealth.com shows most plans on their website.

 How long does it take to apply and be approved for an STM plan?